WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

 	  QModelIndex cbIndex = index.sibling(index.row(), 7);
 	  int checked = QSqlTableModel::data(cbIndex).toInt();
-	  // If checked == 1, then it evaluates to true in the if-statement below. if (checked)
+	  // If checked == 1, then it evaluates to true in the if-statement below.
+	  // The statement evaluates to false if checked == 0. if (checked)
 	    {
 	      return Qt::Checked;